tedmdelacruz/tedmdelacruz.github.io/content/whoami.md

 ## Education

-BS in Computer Science with Specialization in Software Engineering – _De La Salle University Laguna Campus_
+BS in Computer Science with Specialization in Software Engineering – _De La Salle University_

 ## Expertise
 - Software development, specializing in web and backend technologies